jnozzi/cocoadev.com/markdown/CallToArms.md

 ----

 Political thoughts aside: I'm trying, I'm trying.
-I don't think anybody's been sitting on their hands; releasing software is as good for you as it is for the community, generally speaking. -- General/RobRix
+I don't think anybody's been sitting on their hands; releasing software is as good for you as it is for the community, generally speaking. -- RobRix

 Yeah, I think stepping up the amount of code that I write here would probably be a good idea.
 Then again, I also want to see Micro$oft go down.
-Lets roll! -- General/MatPeterson
+Lets roll! -- MatPeterson

 ----